200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-OnlyTogether.md

 A negative number of dice is a hardship.
 Each round roll a six-sided die.
 A result of 1 means the player misses the next round.

-Each round each player asks a closed ìyes or noî question.
+Each round each player asks a closed ‚Äúyes or no‚Äù question.
 They roll from the most closely corresponding dice pool.

 6 is a success.
 All other results are a failure and the question may not be asked again for the entire game.